Quantum-Science-for-Fundamental-Physics/pt100reader/README.md

 Features to implement:
+- Codebase
+	- Constant Formatting + Naming
-- Configuration File with Pins to choose/disable
+	- One file with literals?
+	- Review import best practices
+- Functional
+	- Display actual temp, not 16-bit adc input
+	- interpolation/smoothing/noise reduction
-- Configuration GUI with Pinout of Pico
+- GUI Aesthetic
+	- Colors (orange/blue) graphs, shading under curve
+	- darkmode
-- Real time graph
+- Settings
+	- Settings config file in dedicated folder
+	- Choose which sensors' graphs to display
+	- Map of sensors on model of experiment
+	- Sensor calibration settings
+		- method to calibrate sensor based on others
+	- Color/theme option
+- Save Data
-- Save data locally
+	- Save data as spreadsheet in dedicated data folder
+	- Choose name of data spreadsheet + auto generate one based on date + time
 	- Save data on dedicated database (Lab Pi)

-Features implemented:
+- GUI Mechanics
+	- Allow ablity to click to select graph, mouse wheel to scroll, click + drag to move, left/right arrows, and double-click to reset view to default
+	- Save/Load data to disk dynamically for large runtimes (to avoid running out of memory)
+		- only if memory use becomes an issue, profile later